What are Photoshop Styles?

 - In Photoshop, if you do not see the Styles Panel, go to Window in the top menu bar, and click on Styles.

-- In Photoshop Elements (PSE), you will see the Styles panel icon at the bottom right, when you are in Expert mode.
-(PSE 2018).
+- In Photoshop Elements, you will see the Styles panel icon at the bottom right, when you are in Expert mode.

-There are multiple ways to load Styles in both Photoshop and Photoshop Elements.
+There are multiple ways to load a Photoshop Layer Style in both Photoshop and Photoshop Elements.
 Here are 4 ways.
 Try them and decide what works best for you.

-- Left-click on the .asl file and drag and drop it onto the Photoshop canvas.
+- Select the .asl file on your computer and drag and drop it onto the Photoshop canvas.
 (Photoshop and PSE)

 - When in the Styles Panel, click on the 3 horizontal lines at the top right of the panel.
-Select “Load Styles” or “Import Styles. (depending upon which version of Photoshop you are using) in the pop-out box.
-A window will open.
-Navigate to where you have the .asl file you want to load.
+In the fly-out, select “Load Styles” or “Import Styles. (depending upon which version of Photoshop you are using).
+Navigate to the .asl file you want to load.
 Click on it to select it, then click on the “Load” button.
 (Photoshop and PSE)

 - I use ACDSee to organize my digi-supplies.
 In ACDSee, you can double-click on a .asl file and have it automatically load into Photoshop.
 (Photoshop and PSE)

 - If you are a Mac user, if you double-click on a .asl file, it will automatically Load into Photoshop.
 (Photoshop only)